dankuck/dankuck.github.io/_posts/2017-01-02-generational-identifiers.md

 I tried to pick names for major things that happened right after the start of the generation.
 So that it was the thing that the kids in it had a vague feeling of being normal, but also a feeling of being brand new.

 The Boomers were really there for the economic boom that followed WWII.
 They didn't care that they were a sudden glut of children that hadn't existed before.
 But they could see the economy and they liked it.
 Baby Boomers was a name given by their grandparents.
+Economic Boomers is better.

-Generation X, similarly, was named that by the generation in power at the time.
+Just the same, Generation X was named that by the generation in power at the time.
 These were the disaffected youth.
-The X is for x-ing out all the good stuff in the world.
-There was no Generation W.
+There was no Generation W. The X is for x-ing out all the good stuff in the world.

 I call them the Counter Culturalists and the Nintendos.
-The first group are the ones that made it trendy to throw off the yoke of inherited culture.
-The second group thought computers were amazing but that they'd always existed.
+The first group is the one that made it trendy to throw off the yoke of inherited culture.
+The second group thought home computers were amazing but that they'd always existed.
 I tried to pick things that each generation would accept to call itself.

 So that's my proposal.
 We can make hashtags or something.

+Oh and everyone born before 1945 is a Depression Brat.
+That's a name they already give themselves and it suits them.
+The Depression had the biggest effect on them of anything and they've never let go of it for good or bad.
+That's why they're so happy.
+They relish simplicity.
+Shine on Depression Brats.